Electrical Engineering Career Path: Skills, Course, Options, Scope, Challenges

 Electrical Engineering Job Descriptions

-Electrical engineers are professionals who design, develop, and test electrical and electronic systems and devices.
-They may work in a variety of industries, including telecommunications, power generation, and distribution, transportation, and manufacturing.
+Electrical engineers design, develop, and test electrical and electronic systems and devices.
+They may work in various industries, including telecommunications, power generation and distribution, transportation, and manufacturing.

 Some specific job duties that an electrical engineer might have include: